Exponential ideals and a Nullstellensatz: Introduction

 \section{Introduction}

 There is an extensive literature on {\it Nullstellens\"atze} for expansions of fields (ordered, differential, $p$-valued) and several versions of abstract Nullstellens\"atze attempting to encompass those cases in a general framework (see for instance \cite{Mc}, \cite{Weis}).
-When $K$ is a (pure) algebraically closed field, Hilbert's Nullstellensatz establishes the equivalence between the following two properties: a system of polynomial equations (with coefficients in $K$) has a common solution (in $K$) and the ideal generated by these polynomials is nontrivial in the polynomial ring $K[x_{1},\ldots, x_{n}]$.
-In this note we will give a version of a Nullstellensatz for exponential fields, namely fields $(K, E)$ endowed with an exponential function $E$, where $E$ is possibly partially defined.
-In \cite{Manders}, K. Manders investigated the notion of exponential ideals and pinpointed several obstructions to develop an analog of the classical Nullstenllensatz.
-Let us readily note the following differences.
-In (ordinary) polynomial rings, in order to prove a Nullstellensatz \cite{Gol}, one may proceed as follows.
-Any field $K$ has an algebraic closure and given a maximal ideal $M$ of $K[X]$, the field $K[X]/M$ is algebraic over $K$.
-Using that $K[\X]$, with $\X:=(X_1,\ldots,X_n)$, is a Hilbert ring, namely a ring where any prime ideal is an intersection of maximal ideals, one proves by induction on $n\geq 1$, that $K[\X]/M$ is algebraic over $K$, for $M$ a maximal ideal of $K[\X]$ \cite[Corollary]{Gol}.
-In contrast, the ring of exponential polynomials is not a Hilbert ring (see subsection \ref{Hilbert}).
-However there is a notion of $E$-algebraic closure over a subfield $F_{0}$ of an exponential field $F$ and that closure operation gives rise to a dimension function on definable subsets \cite{K}.
-An element $a\in F$ belongs to the $E$-algebraic closure of $F_{0}$, whenever one can find a tuple of elements $(a,a_{1},\ldots, a_{n})$ with the property that it is a regular zero of some $E$-variety defined over $F_{0}$ \cite{M}.
-One shows that the $E$-algebraic closure has the exchange property by relating it, as for the classical algebraic closure, to the vanishing of ($E$)-derivations \cite{K}.
+When $K$ is a (pure) algebraically closed field, Hilbert's Nullstellensatz establishes the equivalence between the following two properties: a system of polynomial equations (with coefficients in $K$) has a common solution (in $K$) and the ideal generated by these polynomials is nontrivial in the polynomial ring $K[\X]$.
+It is well-known that this equivalence no longer hold in, for instance, the field of complex numbers endowed with the exponential function (see Remark \ref{terzo}).
+Nevertheless in this note we will give a version of a Nullstellensatz for exponential fields, namely fields $(K, E)$ endowed with a partially defined exponential function $E$.
+We start by recalling the notion of $E$-algebraic closure, first defined by A. Macintyre, then used by A. Wilkie in an o-minimal setting and then investigated by J. Kirby in general.
+Then we show how to construct maximal (or prime) ideals which are also exponential ideals, using the fact that exponential polynomial rings are union of group rings, pointing out that there are prime ideals that are not an intersection of maximal ideals.
+Finally under a natural condition on the system of exponential polynomials we are dealing with, we prove a Nullstellensatz in this setting (see below for a precise statement).
+In this line of research, let us point out two former works.
+In the eighties, K. Manders investigated the notion of exponential ideals \cite{Manders}, and pinpointed several obstructions to develop an analog of the classical Nullstenllensatz.
+Later in her thesis \cite{T}, G. Terzo pointed out that very few results are known about exponential ideals and that even seemingly basic questions are not yet answered (see Remark \ref{terzopage18}).
 Let us now describe our main result.

 \